bseber/ui-composition/README.md

 * the central unit which receives the browser request and returns the final html document
 * composes all containers
 * includes all scripts
-* may or may not fetches initial data and does server side rendering (client does it anyway due to script import)
+* may or may not fetch initial data and does server side rendering (client does it anyway due to script import)